FREQUENTLY ASKED QUESTIONS ABOUT THE PSYCHOLOGY GRADUATE PROGRAMS

 20. Does the program have qualifying/comprehensive exams and how are they structured?

 The PhD program does have qualifying/comprehensive exams but the MA program does not.
-A full description of the process is located on the PhD program website.
+A full description of the process is located on the PhD program overview page.

 21. What are tuition rates?